 Section 17 Admissions

 Every Day Counts!

-The school currently has an admission limit of 30 children per year group, Admission to the school is through local authority application form which can be obtained from the school office.
+The school currently has an admission limit of 30 children per year group, Admission to the school is through local authority online application form.
+It is important that parents adhere to the application deadlines.